egeulgen/driveR/README.md

 identify driver genes based on mutational recurrence or using estimated scores predicting the functional consequences of mutations.

-`driveR` is a tool for personalized or batch analysis of genomics data for driver gene prioritization by combining genomic information and prior biological knowledge.
+`driveR` is a tool for personalized or batch analysis of genomic data for driver gene prioritization by combining genomic information and prior biological knowledge.
 As features, driveR uses coding impact metaprediction scores, non-coding impact scores, somatic copy number alteration scores, hotspot gene/double-hit gene condition, ‘phenolyzer’ gene scores and memberships to cancer-related KEGG pathways.
-It uses these features to estimate cancer-type-specific driverness probabilities for each gene using the related task of a multi-task learning model.
+It uses these features to estimate cancer-type-specific probabilities for each gene of being a cancer driver using the related task of a multi-task learning classification model.

 ## Installation